gjassoah/fd-conferences/content/events/2027-06-21-TriangulatedAndTopology_London.md

 +++
-title = "Triangulated and Stable infinity categories in topology and algebra" date = 2027-06-21 enddate = 2027-06-25 dates = "June 21 - 25, 2027"
+title = "Triangulated and Stable Infinity Categories in Topology and Algebra" date = 2027-06-21 enddate = 2027-06-25 dates = "June 21 - 25, 2027"